princekainth/EmpireBridgeMedia/README.md

 ---
 **Trademark Notice:**
-EMPIRE BRIDGE MEDIA INC.™, Eidos Protocol™, EIDOS SDK™, GEMINI™, Memetic Kernel™, Agent Spawning™, Swarm Protocol™, Recursive Autonomy™, Neurostack™, are trademarks of Empire Bridge Media Inc. All rights reserved.
+EMPIRE BRIDGE MEDIA INC.™ is a trademark of Empire Bridge Media Inc. All rights reserved.
+Other brands and terms mentioned herein, including Eidos Protocol™, GEMINI™, Memetic Kernel™, Agent Spawning™, Swarm Protocol™, Recursive Autonomy™, Neurostack™, are also trademarks of Empire Bridge Media Inc.